wbochar/petmate9/README.md

 ### [ ] Selection Tools: wand, square with shift/CTRL add remove from selection layer

-- [ ] WithSelection: click "colour" for tint selection, click "char" to fill with char.
+- [ ] WithSelection: click "colour chip" for colour selection, click "char" to fill with char.
 - [ ] figure out copy/paste and paste selection/stamp to new..

 ### [ ] Guide Layer